seyf-eddine19/DataPrepKit/README.md

 ## Electro Pi Task
-This project was created as part of the [Electropi Python Programming Foundation](https://electropi.ai/course-details/python-programming-foundation) course.
+This project was created as part of the [Electro Pi Python Programming Foundation](https://electropi.ai/course-details/python-programming-foundation) course.